Aljgutier/aljgutier.github.io/posts/AIBI Analytics/20201019DataScienceModelingProcess.md

 ### Insights
 Finally, insights are generated in almost every step of the process.
-Insights are often visualized in charts or graphs, become powerful when they are timely, drive action, and are integrated into stories.$^{4}$ A useful tool for communicating and discovering insights is a data dashboard, with drill-downs that facilitate data exploration by a non-data scientist or domain expert.
+Insights are often visualized in charts or graphs, become powerful when they are timely, drive action, and are integrated into stories.$^{4}$ A useful tool for communicating and discovering insights is a data dashboard, with drill-downs that facilitate data exploration by a non-data scientist or a domain expert.
 Insights can also be operationalized by delivering personalized alerts and reports to functional business managers and or customers.

 # References